 Another pleasant thing about Panama is its territorial tax system.

-Panama is a great option to consider.
-And given that it probably won’t be around forever, I’d definitely encourage you to learn more about it and decide if it’s right for you.
+Since the Friendly Nations Visa program probably won’t be around forever, you should learn more about it now and decide if it’s the right one for you.